timjb/quantities/README.md

 Happiness = MkDimension "Happiness"
 ```

-The `Quantity` datatype is now defined as the [free abelian group](http://en.wikipedia.org/wiki/Free_abelian_group) over the `Dimension` data type.
+The `Quantity` data type is now defined as the [free abelian group](http://en.wikipedia.org/wiki/Free_abelian_group) over the `Dimension` data type.
 There is a function, `dimensionToQuantity : Dimension -> Quantity`, which implicitly converts dimensions to quantities.

 ### Units

 A unit represents a specific amount of a quantity.
-For example, w e have
+For example, we have

 ```haskell
 centimetre : Unit Length